thorrila/board-game-assignment/PART_B/README.md

 | 9 | Conjunctive contraction               | Unrelated belief `C` should survive contracting `A & B`       |

 Tests 5 and 6 are the most informative for extensionality, since they pair logically equivalent but syntactically distinct inputs.

-## Known Limitations

-- **Variable names are single alphabetic characters.** The tokenizer reads one alphabetic character at a time, so multi-letter atoms are not supported.
-- **Recovery may fail** on partial-meet contraction (this is a known property of the construction, not a bug — Test 2 illustrates it).
-- **Resolution is complete but not optimized.** No subsumption or unit-preference heuristics are used; clause sets grow until saturation.
-Fine for small KBs and the test suite.
-- `is_consistent` uses entailment of a fresh sentinel symbol (`__contradiction__`) as its inconsistency check — this works because an inconsistent KB entails everything.

-## Authors

-Group submission for 02180 Introduction to AI, SP25 (DTU), assignment 2.